WHAT IS ACCREDITATION?

 Accreditation is the certification by an independent reviewing authority that an entity has met specific requirements and prescribed standards.
 It requires an in depth review of every aspect of the agency’s organization, management, operations, and administration.
 Hospitals and colleges are some of the other organizations that maintain accreditation.
 It is a voluntary process that affirms an agency’s commitment to the highest standards of professionalism and service.
 Each accrediting body has fixed standards that an agency must initially demonstrate compliance with, and then demonstrate continuing adherence to, in order to achieve re-accreditation.

 Accreditation standards address key areas such as: organization management and administration, personnel administration, law enforcement operations, training, forensic examination, and inmate and court-related services.
 Accreditation typically includes an extensive review of an agency’s policies, procedures and protocols as well as an on-site inspection and interviews with key personnel.

-The Sarasota County Sheriff's Office is currently accredited by five independent, accrediting bodies:
+The Sarasota County Sheriff's Office is currently accredited by seven independent, accrediting bodies:

 - Commission for Florida Law Enforcement Accreditation (CFA)

 - National Commission on Correctional Health Care (NCCHC)

 - International Association for Property and Evidence (IAPE)

 - American Association for Laboratory Accreditation (A2LA)